wuffdog/wuffdog/README.md

 ### Hi there 👋

-Electrical engineering student & Corgi-dog furry
+Electrical engineering student / Corgi-dog furry / Bluey lover

 Course projects from university are improper for open source.